 The price of a French Bulldog varies depending on its origins, age and sex.
-You should budget around £1155 to £1335 from a Bulldog registered with the KC.
+You should budget around £3,500 to £4,500 for a Bulldog registered with the KC.

-A rough budget between £20 and £30 a month should be accounted for to meet this Bulldog’s needs and provide him with a good quality diet.
+A rough budget between £20 and £30 a month should be accounted for to meet the French Bulldog’s needs and provide him with a good quality diet.

 The maintenance of the French Bulldog is very small, but should still be regular.
 A brush a week will be enough to keep his short coat nice and shiny.